 - Financial forecasts

 - The plan should cover your projected financial performance and the assumptions made in your projections.
 This part of the plan converts what you have already said about the business into numbers.
 It will include a cash flow forecast which shows how much money you expect to flow in and out of the business as well as profit and loss predictions and a balance sheet.
 Detailed financial forecasts will normally be included as an appendix to the plan.
 As financial advisers we are particularly well placed to help with this part of the plan.

 - The cash flow forecast referred to above will show how much finance your business needs.
 The plan should state how much finance you want and in what form.
 You should also say what the finance will be used for and show that you will have the resources to make the necessary repayments.
 You may also give details of any security you can offer.

 Putting together a business plan is often seen as a one-off exercise undertaken when a new business is starting up.

 However the plan should be updated on a regular basis.
 It can then be used as a tool against which performance can be monitored and measured as part of the corporate planning process.
 There is much merit in this as used properly it keeps the business focused on objectives and inspires a discipline to achieve them.

 How we can help

 If you are starting, or have recently started a business in the Clitheroe area we, at FS Accountants Limited, can help you develop a business plan.
-We can look forward with you to help you put together your best possible business plan.
+We look forward to helping you put together your best possible plan for the future.